What is the CAP?

 If I register for the CAP, do I still need to place an ad on the AAPM careers site (or other place)?

 No, but the CAP is not intended for advertising positions.
 If you choose not to advertise (other than an open position in the CAP), you will only reach those potential applicants that are already aware of the CAP.
 Therefore, you may be restricting the pool of available applicants.
+Currently, the careers site has a generic CAP ad that is updated once per month with a list of currently available positions.
+That may or may not be sufficient for your needs.

 What does "incomplete data" mean?